The Day We Ran The Rocky Steps

 At the tourist information centre we both smiled at the horror on the young officer’s face when, after pointing out the city’s best attractions on a visitor map for us, we asked where can we find the Rocky steps!
 His rolled-eyes response that Philadelphia was more than the setting for an old boxing film was very politely framed, but you know, one benefit of age is an absence of embarrassment about admitting what you really want.
 And we wanted to see the Rocky steps!

 The walk from city centre to the Art Museum building was long.
 We were always underestimating the actual distances on street maps.
 The Rocky statue that was once placed at the top of the Art Museum steps had since been moved to the bottom and to the side, almost hidden under the trees.
 The historic purists we were told felt the statue should not occupy such prominence as it detracted from the building’s purpose.

 We queued to take selfies standing at the Rocky statue.
 I loved that everyone there seemed chuffed to be paying homage to this fictional movie hero.
 We obviously all grew up on the legend of Rocky Balboa and having just watched the movie again for the first time in maybe 10 – 15 years, I realise what an important waypoint it was for all of us taking pictures that day in Philadelphia.

 Of course, we then just had to run up the 72 steps and strike the victory pose at the top.
 A set of inlaid footprints where the statue originally stood marks the spot.
 We were not alone in making the run!
 People from all over the world – or perhaps the different accents were actually from inside America – united by a shared history of a tingle we all felt, long, long ago, gleefully jogging in the footsteps of Philadelphia’s favourite son.
 Corny, yes, but how could we not!
+It was the Rocky steps.
 The theme tune was playing in my head.
 What a moment.